 - Built-in Bluetooth

 Crosley manufactures a lot of turntables, probably more than you have ever seen a single brand making.
-It would probably seem unfair if one says that all the Crosley turntables are not worth it.
-There may be some models that are not that good and may function the way one wants them to, but many look pretty compelling and likely suit most entry-level Vinyl enthusiasts.
+Therefore, it would seem unfair for someone to say that all the Crosley turntables are not worth purchasing.
+While there may be some models that are not that good, there are others which may function the way users want them to, as a result of which many options seem pretty compelling, and likely suit most entry-level Vinyl enthusiasts.

-ON PAPER, Crosley C62B is the closest facsimile to the U-turn audio orbit turntable.
-With C62B, you get all intents and purposes of an entry-level audiophile-grade turntable.
+On paper, the Crosley C62B is the closest facsimile to the U-turn audio orbit turntable.
+With the C62B, you get all the qualities and purposes of an entry-level audiophile-grade turntable.

-The turntable feels well built, but many of the things scream cheap.
-The first thing is that the platter covers the belt drive system.
+The turntable feels well built, but many of its features may come off as cheap.
+The first thing that may deter users is the platter which covers the belt drive system.
 Though it is not uncommon with most of the other turntables, the problem is that if you want to switch speech, you have to remove the entire platter and stretch the belt over another rung on the motor assembly, which seems to be a bit troublesome.

-The platter is made of hollow aluminum or metal and is very heavy.
-Due to that, it has a natural resonance of its own.
-C6 has a built-in phono stage, so if you don’t have one or are a little tight on cash, you can conveniently flip a switch at the back of the turntable to give it a lineup and connect it up to any stereo.
+The platter is made of either hollow aluminum or metal, and is very heavy.
+Due to this, it has a natural resonance of its own.
+The C6 has a built-in phono stage, so if you don’t have one, or are a little tight on cash, you can conveniently flip a switch at the back of the turntable to give it a lineup and connect it up to any stereo.

 The C62B is pre-mounted with an AT-3600 moving magnet cartridge.
 A 1/2″ mount mounts the cartridge.
 Due to this, you can anytime upgrade your cartridge as your vinyl collection grows.
 The matte black aluminum tonearm comes with an adjustable counterweight.
 It also has an anti-skate control for added balance.